Elfsquad/jira-transition-issue/README.md

 [![License: AGPL v3](https://img.shields.io/badge/license-AGPL--3.0-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-Easily move Jira issues to any status directly from your GitHub workflows.
+Easily move Jira issues to a new status as part of your GitHub workflows.
-This action uses Basic Authentication (email + API token) to securely update Jira Cloud issues.
+This GitHub Action supports adding comments and updating fields during the transition, using secure Basic Authentication (email + API token) with Jira Cloud.

 ## 📑 Table of Contents